Isaac12x/awesome-ios-ui/README.md

 * [CoreDragon](https://github.com/nevyn/CoreDragon)  - [iOS] Stop using context menus.
 Drag and drop instead, even between apps!
 * [AEConicalGradient](https://github.com/tadija/AEConicalGradient) - Conical (angular) gradient layer written in Swift. :gift:
 * [EVFaceTracker](https://github.com/evermeer/EVFaceTracker) - Calculate the distance and angle of your device with regards to your face :gift:
-* [Fashion](https://github.com/vadymmarkov/Fashion) - Fashion accessories and beauty tools to share and reuse UI styles in a Swifty way. :gift:
 * [LeeGo](https://github.com/wangshengjia/LeeGo) - Declarative, configurable & highly reusable UI development as making Lego bricks. :gift:
 * [MEVHorizontalContacts](https://github.com/manuelescrig/MEVHorizontalContacts) - An iOS UICollectionViewLayout subclass to show a list of contacts with configurable expandable menu items.
 * [Ripple](https://github.com/RamonGilabert/Ripple) - Remember there's no such thing as a small act of kindness.
 Every act creates a ripple with no logical end. :gift: